Ne-Se-Chete/AppolicaIntern2024/README.md

 2. <del> To make cool fonts on the frontend. <del>
 3. <del> To make the frontend responsive and to be good in mobile. <del>
 4. <del> To test the deep sleep mode of the esp32.<del>
-5. <del> If it is possible and practicle to add the deep sleep. <del>
+5. <del> If it is possible and practical to add the deep sleep. <del>

 ### What we did
-1. We had a daily meet on which discussed the plan for the day.
+1. We had a daily meeting on which we discussed the plan for the day.
-2. We made the frontend responsive and to look good.
+2. We made the frontend responsive and look good.
 3. We made some features in the frontend that weren't added.
 4. We tested the deep sleep mode and we made it so it works with deep sleep.
-5. We added receipt recongition with the Slack Bot.
+5. We added receipt recognition with the Slack Bot.

 ## Day 7